fbpx

 Panda was released shortly after Penguin and also targeted sites that were using low-quality content.
 Unlike Penguin, which only affected a website’s search rankings, Panda could actually cause a website to be completely removed from Google’s search results.

 Both Penguin and Panda were major changes to Google’s algorithm, and both had a significant impact on the SEO landscape.
-If you’re interested in learning more about these updates, or other Google algorithm updates, You can join Maayodiya Digital Marketing Academy for learning SEO which is best digital marketing course.
+If you’re interested in learning more about these updates, or other Google algorithm updates, You can join Maayodiya Academy for learning SEO which is best digital marketing course.

 Penguin Update History